 - “Interest-free loans which are offered by the Chinese government are applicable for debt relief,”

 - “The preferential loans are not applicable for debt relief and are more complex with regards to any difficult debt problems.

 - Simply waiving debtors’ obligations as some countries or organizations have called for is not going to be effective as a solution.

 - If any debtors encounter difficulties to pay on time, there may be tailored plans including rescheduling or China increasing funding to help related projects resume operation and return profits.”

 - He suggested repayments could be solved “by multiple financial or other approaches, such as China adding grants to help bring projects back to life, conducting debt-to-equity swaps, or hiring Chinese firms to assist operation”.

-- According to AidData, a research lab at the College of William & Mary, China’s grants and loans totalled $354.4 billion between 2000 and 2014, of which 23% was grants while the rest were commercial loans at market or close-to-market rates.
+- According to AidData, a research lab at the College of William & Mary, China’s grants and loans totalled $354.4 billion between 2000 and 2014, of which 23% were granted while the rest were commercial loans at the market or close-to-market rates.

 - The world’s debt to China grew 10 times between 2000 and 2017, with developing countries owing $380 billion to China, the Kiel Institute for the World Economy in Germany said in a report last year.